tokyoalex/simpleGRPC/README.md

 #### Miscellaneous
-- Tried using new versions of Java (11, 18) however due to building on m1, dependecies either didnt exist.
-Tried several workarounds but nothing worked.
+- Tried using new versions of Java (11, 18) however due to building on mac m1, dependencies either didnt exist or got build errors with each version of Java.
+Tried several workarounds but nothing worked so returned to Java 8, which restricted other dependency versions.
 - Tried with spring however couldnt get the SpringApplication part running together with the gRPC part
 - Tried using hibernate however possibly due to Java 8 restrictions and not using spring, database connection/ population issues